 International Agreements ► (select Articulation under Partnership Type)

 Articulation agreements are approved by Senate.
 Units proposing a new articulation agreement will need to submit a Senate Articulation Agreement Proposal for review and approval.
 Please refer to the Articulation Agreement Approval Process web page below for information on the approval process for a new articulation program.
-It is highly recommended that units contact the Vice-Provost (Integrated Planning & Academic Programs) to discuss the proposed program prior to beginning the approval process.
+It is highly recommended that units contact the Deputy Provost (Academic Planning and Programs) to discuss the proposed program prior to beginning the approval process.

 For units proposing an articulation agreement at the international level, please contact the International Centre for additional instructions.